DanielCConlon/jest-another-RPG/README.md

 Use the Inquirer package to control the flow of a game or app.

 Use object-oriented programming (OOP) to keep all game logic contained in a single object.

+# 10.4

+Use method inheritance to cut down on code duplication

+Convert constructor functions to ES6 classes to make inheritance even easier